 Data & Software Versions

-I’ll be using Dynamics GP 18.4 (aka Fall 2021 release) for this exercise, with Fabrikam data to make it generic.
-Even though the sample data is often “not good”, it’s the context of what tables or views I’m using that will be important as it should be translatable to your own data if using your real company databases instead of TWO.
+I'll be using Dynamics GP 18.4 (aka Fall 2021 release) for this exercise, with Fabrikam data to make it generic.
+Even though the sample data is often "not good", it's the context of what tables or views I'm using that will be important as it should be translatable to real-world corporate data if using real company databases instead of TWO.

 For Excel, I'm using Microsoft 365 and am on the Current Channel, currently version 2112 for what it's worth.

 For Power BI, I'm using the Windows Store version, currently the December 2021 build.
 That source of Power BI is updated monthly so it is even more likely that there could be things I show that are "new" but for the most part, what I plan to show is not around details of new features.
 The build I'm on will change regularly and I'll do my best to post version info on the blogs for reference.